min2ha/ukwa-site/content/target/326434848/index.en.md

   "start_date": "2015-07-01T10:00:00Z"
 }

-# Lleisiau o Lawr y Ffatri | Voices from the Factory Floor

 The experiences of women working in the manufacturing industries in Wales, 1945-1975.
 The resource is crated by Women's Archive of Wales.